zkVerify/zkverify-docs/docs/tutorials/05-submit-proofs/05-groth16_proof_submission.md

 ## Requirements

-- A Substrate compatible wallet with funds (ACME) connected to the network.
+- A Substrate compatible wallet with funds (tVFY) connected to the network.
 - NodeJS and npm installed on your system.

 ## Step 1: Proof generation with snarkJS